Gilbert Garcera: Presbyterate

-Fr.
-Garcera's first assignment after his presbyteral ordination was being the assistant parish priest at the Metropolitan Cathedral of Saint John the Evangelist in Naga City, then, as Vice Rector of the Basilica Minore of Our Lady of Penafrancia from 1991 to 1992.
+Garcera's first assignment after his presbyteral ordination was being the assistant parish priest at the Metropolitan Cathedral of Saint John the Evangelist in Naga City, then, as vice rector of the Basilica Minore of Our Lady of Penafrancia from 1991 to 1992.
 He was assigned as rector of San Francisco Parish in Naga City in 1997, where, eventually he became the parish priest after a year.

 He was assigned in several ministerial and pastoral duties in the Archdiocese of Caceres.
 He was appointed the Archdiocesan Director of Caceres Catechetical Ministry from 1987 to 1995.
 He became the member of the Presbyteral Council of Caceres from 1985 to 1998 and the Commission on Communications from 1988 to 1991.
 He was elected in the Board of Trustees of Naga Parochial School, Naga City from 1995 to 2001.

-From 1992 to 1995, he became the Administrative Director / Personnel Officer in Radio Veritas Asia, then from 2001 to 2003, he was appointed as the Assistant Secretary General and Assistant Treasurer of the Catholic Bishops’ Conference of the Philippines and Managing Editor, CBCP Monitor.
-He was the member of the Catechism for Filipino Catholics (CFC) Speakers’ Bureau of the Episcopal Commission on Catechesis and Catholic Education (ECCCE) from January 2003 up to the present.
+From 1992 to 1995, he became the Administrative Director / Personnel Officer in Radio Veritas Asia, then from 2001 to 2003, he was appointed as the Assistant Secretary General and Assistant Treasurer of the Catholic Bishops' Conference of the Philippines and Managing Editor, CBCP Monitor.
+He was the member of the Catechism for Filipino Catholics (CFC) Speakers' Bureau of the Episcopal Commission on Catechesis and Catholic Education (ECCCE) from January 2003 up to the present.

 He became the National Director, Ad Interim of the Pontifical Missionary Societies of the Philippines in Manila and Executive Secretary, Ad Interim of the Episcopal Commission on Mission of the Catholic Bishops’ Conference of the Philippines from 2002 to 2003.

 He was appointed as the National Director of the Pontifical Missionary Societies of the Philippines in Manila, member of the Superior Council and member of the Asian Delegate for the Restricted Council of Pontifical Missionary Societies from 2004 up to the present.